Tranquil Rest: A Bengal Tiger Napping by the Pond in Panna

 The Revolutionary Tiger Reintroduction Program

-Determined to restore Panna’s former glory, the Madhya Pradesh Forest Department, in collaboration with the National Tiger Conservation Authority (NTCA) and leading conservationists, launched an ambitious tiger reintroduction program.
-The initiative involved:
+Determined to restore Panna’s former glory, the Madhya Pradesh Forest Department, in collaboration with the National Tig Despite this the Madhya Pradesh Forest Department was determined to turn this around.
+They collaborated with the National Tiger Conservation Authority (NTCA) and launched a tiger reintroduction program.

-- Release of a male tiger (T3) from Pench Tiger Reserve to establish a breeding population.
+• Release of a male tiger (T3) from Pench Tiger Reserve to set up a breeding population.

 The Astonishing Recovery: A Conservation Miracle